-Australia is a vital ally and partner of the United States.
+Australia is a vital ally, partner, and friend of the United States.
 The United States and Australia maintain a robust relationship underpinned by shared democratic values, common interests, and cultural affinities.
 Economic, academic, and people-to-people ties are vibrant and strong.
 The two countries marked the 75th anniversary of diplomatic relations in 2015.
 In 2017, the United States and Australia marked the 75th anniversary of several key World War II battles, including the Battles of the Coral Sea, Midway, and Guadalcanal.
 In 2018, the two countries marked 100 Years of Mateship (Friendship), commemorating the Battle of Hamel in which U.S. and Australian forces first fought side-by-side.

-Defense ties and cooperation are exceptionally close, and Australian forces have fought together in every significant conflict since World War I. The Australia, New Zealand, and United States (ANZUS) Security Treaty, concluded in 1951, is Australia’s pre-eminent security treaty alliance and enjoys broad bipartisan support.
-Australia invoked it for the first time—by Australia—in response to the September 11, 2001 terrorist attacks.
-The two countries signed the U.S.-Australia Force Posture Agreement at the annual Australia-United States Ministerial consultations (AUSMIN) in August 2014, paving the way for even closer defense and security cooperation.
+Bilateral defense ties and cooperation are exceptionally close.
+U.S. and Australian forces have fought together in every significant conflict since World War I. The Australia, New Zealand, and United States (ANZUS) Security Treaty, concluded in 1951, is Australia’s pre-eminent security treaty alliance and enjoys broad bipartisan support.
+Australia invoked it for the first time in response to the September 11, 2001 terrorist attacks.
+The two countries signed the U.S.-Australia Force Posture Agreement at the annual Australia-United States Ministerial Consultations (AUSMIN) in August 2014, paving the way for even closer defense and security cooperation.
 This has included the annual rotation of Marines to Darwin and enhanced rotations of U.S. Air Force aircraft to Australia.
 In October 2015, the U.S. and Australian defense agencies signed a Joint Statement on Defense Cooperation to serve as a guide for future cooperation.
 In 2017, the United States and Australia participated in the seventh Talisman Saber, a biennial joint military exercise designed to ensure and demonstrate the ability of the two defense forces to work together with the highest levels of interoperability.

 More information about U.S.-Australia relations is available here…